Cpptz/dd22480_lab_2/README.md

 ## Description
 The CI server handles HTTP requests on Github push events.
 When there is a request, the CI server parses the request to extract to the url of the repository and the sha of the commit and then it runs a pipeline.
 The pipeline clones the repository, does a checkout, compiles the repository and tests it with *Maven* command.
-The pipeline result is notified by setting the commit status on the repository on Github.
+The pipeline result is notified by setting the commit status on the repository on Github and also written in a file to retrieve it later in a view of the history of the builds.

 In total, we have three endpoints:
 * /webhook : handle events of github and triggers the pipeline